knowrahman/AWS-SAA-C02-Course/README.md

 retention settings and permissions.

 Once the settings are defined on a log group, they apply to all log streams in that log group.
-Metric filters are also applied on the log groups.
+Metric filters are also applied on the log groups. `(metrics filters are something where it will look for a pattern in the log and increment a specific metric accordingly, which can then on go and invoke an alarm as well)`

 ### 1.3.9.
 CloudTrail Essentials

+Cloud trail is a regional service.

 Concerned with who did what.
+It is to take into account who did what, did someone created an s3 bucket did some dropped an EC2 instance just like it says who did what

 Logs API calls or activities as **CloudTrail Event**